Rainbow Bridge Memorial

 “Until one has loved an animal, a part of one’s soul remains unawakened.” – Anatole France

-Barnie, short for Barn Cat, came to us in late Fall of 2012 with a retired Thoroughbred racehorse named Doogie and a mini donkey named Jake.
-The three were an inseparable trio.
-They were surrendered to Burleigh Manor when their owner developed a serious medical condition.
-Within the first two week of Barnie’s arrival at BMASER, she went into heart failure and nearly died.
-The cause of her heart failure was hyperthyroidism and once that was treated, her health issues resolved.
-Because she was weak for many months, she became an indoor kitty.
-Even though she missed her outdoor life, she enjoyed the warmth and coziness of the house.
-Up until she passed, she enjoyed weekly outdoor visits to see Doogie and Jack.
+She came to us with a racehorse, Doogie and a donkey, Jake.
+The 2nd week at BMASER, she went into heart failure and nearly died.
+She was weak for many months and became an indoor kitty.
+She enjoyed the warmth and coziness of the house and until she passed, she enjoyed weekly outdoor visits to see Doogie and Jack.

 Along with Vogue, our darling Appalousa pony, Pagan, was also the first (or second) animal we took into the sanctuary.
 And while fully blind, we miss his spirit and his will to live despite the challenges age and blindness bestowed upon him.
 He is reconnected with Vogue now somewhere over the rainbow bridge.